eugene-kamenev/wicket-groovy-DSL/README.md

 Feel free to contact me, to advise me how to make this DSL better.

 ##Help
-I need help in testing this DSL, also I need your opinion of this
+I need help in testing this DSL, also I need your opinion on this